cj-mills/christianjmills/_posts/2020-11-14-Barracuda-PoseNet-Tutorial-6.md

 ### Create `InitializeSkeleton()` Method

-Next, we need to call `InitializeLine()` in a new method for each line the pose skeleton.
+Next, we need to call `InitializeLine()` in a new method for each line in the pose skeleton.
 We'll give each region of the skeleton a different color.

 ![initializeSkeleton_method](\images\barracuda-posenet-tutorial\initializeSkeleton_method.png)